JianpingZeng/xcc-project/README.md

 constant propagation, scalar replacement of aggregate, tail call elimination, unreachable basic block elimination etc.

-Apart from fore-end and middle optimizer, Implementing the same semantic of IR code with machine-specific instructions is also greatly important part of complete compiler.
-In "XCC", all of those work was implemented in directory backend, it consists of instruction selection, [TODO]instruction scheduling, register allocation.
-Currently, a naive instruction selection based on macro expansion has been completed.
-"XCC" supports three kind of register allocator, SimpleAllocator scoped in single instruction, LocalAllocator focused on basic block, and linear scan register allocator focused on whole machine function.
+Apart from fore-end and middle optimizer, implementing same semantic of LLVM IR code with machine-specific instructions is also greatly important part of a complete compiler.
+Regarding of "XCC", all of those work was implemented in directory backend, which consists of instruction selector based dag covering to accomplish the purpose, great code quality, maintenance-friendly, simple and fast list-based instruction scheduler, and register allocator based on Christan Wimmer's paper.

-Currently, only X86 target is supported.
+Note that, only X86 target is supported on Linux and Mac OSX system.
+It is expected to add supporting for MIPS or ARM in the future.

 ## Future plan
-Make the performance improvement of phase of instruction selection by leverage of tree-pattern matching.
-Add a default instruction scheduling to reduce pipeline stall as minimal as possible.
-Also, there are some valuable points to improve register allocator, for example, we can take the use point into consideration to avoid code spill and to split whole LiveInterval into multiple parts

-### Todo List
-For the register allocation, a live interval coalescing and live interval spliting should be added to avoiding redundant move instruction.
-Another point should be improved is peephole optimization after instruction inselection, currently naive instruction selection generates very poorly machine code.

-Supports generation of conversion instruction between fp and integer for FastISel.
+First of all, add a greedy list scheduler to reduce pipeline stall as small as possible for X86 target.
+Secondly, considering iterated register coalescing to eliminate redundant move instruction linked two different virtual or physical register.
+There are many benchmarks presented by researchers indicated about 50% move instructions can be striped off, so this technology is a powerful tool and desired to be implemented in the future.

+Most importantly, supporting for other target, such as MIPS, ARM, is a interesting work to be finished in the future, but I can't promise it.

 ## Usage
 Great announcement!
 We build Jlang and Backend for Ubuntu 14.04/Ubuntu 16.04